Laura-Novich-OBW/Tool-Chest/Publishing-tools/GitHub_Pages.md

 Proprietary.

 ##### Description:
 Public webpages hosted and published through GitHub.
 GitHub Pages converts GitHub markdown into a web page.
-It works as a built-in extension to GitHub and are commonly used for open source projects, blogs and other websites.
+It works as a built-in extension to GitHub and is commonly used for open source projects, blogs and other websites.

 ##### Difficulty to Learn:
 3 out of 5 (average difficulty).